lyckligagatan/lyckligagatan.github.io/git.md

 Use "git status" often to check the state.

+Remember that a **commit** is a set of files.
+You cant extract ONE file from the set, but have to consider the set as a unit.

 ## Reversing

 If you make a mistake, it is easy to take a step back.